htevilili1991/LaravelReact-LabourMobilityRegistry/README.md

 (To be added: installation instructions, prerequisites, and setup steps for running the Laravel + React.js version of the LabourMobilityRegistry.)

-## Contributing

-Contributions are welcome!
-Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the [MIT License](LICENSE).